jishi/node-sonos-http-api/README.md

 * sub (on/off/gain/crossover/polarity) See SUB section for more info
 * nightmode (on/off, PLAYBAR only)
 * speechenhancement (on/off, PLAYBAR only)
+* bass/treble (use -10 thru 10 as value.
+0 is neutral)

 State